mohlabsdeveloper/unhook-privacy/privacy.md

 ---

-By using Unhook, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using FreeStep: Break Bad Habits, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.